Moringa-SDF-PT10/Jimmy-Okwiri-cocktail-quiz/README.md

 1. Clicks **Start Quiz** to start the game.
 2. App fetches random cocktail data from the CocktailDB API
-3. Generates 3 types of questions per cocktail:
+3. Generates 4 types of questions categories:
    - Guess the **ingredient**
    - Guess the **glass type**
    - Guess the **cocktail name**
+   - Guess if the drink is **Alcoholic** or **Non-Alcoholic**
 4. Player selects answers within a 15-second timer or the it will automatically move to the next question.
-5. Player may use **hint** which removes 2 wrong answers after being used leaving 2 0r 3 answers to choose from.
+5. Player may use **hint** which removes 2 wrong answers after being used leaving 2 or 3 answers to choose from.
 6. Final score , high score and total time taken are displayed on completion